Berkeley-MDes/tdf-fa23-turnipboys/weekly-reports/2023_11_02_weekly_report.md

 After manually adding some information about my in-class projects, I asked the AI what some of my recent projects were.
 It takes a while to type out its full answer and often gives very long replies.
 I wonder if that is just due to the amount of information I provided it or if it has picked that up in my speech pattern information (or some third reason).

 ![](https://github.com/Berkeley-MDes/tdf-fa23-turnipboys/blob/main/weekly-reports/Screenshot%202023-10-30%20143745.png)

+The AI is VERY flattering and speaks very highly of my work, which is nice and a bit silly, but I do feel somewhat self-conscious about it.

+When I asked the AI "What are some of the games that Aylish has worked on?" it took a VERY long time to respond.
+I think that I might need to break up some of the information a little more.
+I wonder if it's too many information items?
+It might help to tell it to keep answers fairly short, as well.